HowToDoInJava

 The previous test result clearly shows that each test in a suite is executed in its respective thread.
 This is identified by the ID of the thread that is printed on the console.

 Earlier we discussed how to run classes, methods, and tests in parallel or in multi-threaded mode.
-TestNG also provides the flexibility to configure a test method to be run in a multi-threaded environment.
+TestNG also provides the flexibility to configure a test method to be run using multiple threads.
 This is achieved by configuring it while using the @Test annotation on a method.

 public class IndependentTest